Interacting Large Language Model Agents. Interpretable Models and Social Learning

-Searching for a hard threshold of the form ~\eqref{eq:optthresholdpolicy} and~\eqref{eq:thresholdincentivizedpolicy} using a discrete search is a computationally intesive task.
-We, therefore, propose approximating the hard threshold policy by a sigmoidal policy of the form, where $\policyparameter$ is the policy parameter representing the threshold, and $\approximationparameter$ is the approximation parameter, and the policy converges to a hard threshold policy at $\policyparameter$ as $\approximationparameter\to0$.
+Searching for a hard threshold of the form ~\eqref{eq:optthresholdpolicy} and~\eqref{eq:thresholdincentivizedpolicy} can be formulated as a discrete stochastic optimization problem.
+However, in this section, we relax the problem to a continuous stochastic optimization by approximating the hard threshold policy by a sigmoidal of the form,

+where $\policyparameter$ is the policy parameter representing the threshold, and $\approximationparameter\in(0,1]$ is the approximation parameter, and the policy converges to a hard threshold policy at $\policyparameter$ as $\approximationparameter\to0$.
 To restrict the policy parameter to be in the range $[0,1]$, we can reparameterize it as $\sin^2(\theta)$.
 The approximate parameterized policy of~\eqref{eq:approximatepolicy} can be used to obtain an approximate value of the cumulative value function (of either~\eqref{eq:avgcostfusion} or~\eqref{eq:socialwelfarecost}) by interacting with the system using the policy for $\episodelength$ interactions.